MarkTafe/CakeshopWebsite/README.md

 # CakeshopWebsite
-Ive created this Website for my IT assigment
+I've created this Website for my IT assigment.